0xCosmoAI/CosmoAI/README.md

-# ZerePy
+# Cosmo

-ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI/Anthropic/EternalAI LLMs.
+Cosmo is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI/Anthropic/EternalAI LLMs.

-ZerePy is built from a modularized version of the Zerebro backend.
-With ZerePy, you can launch your own agent with similar core functionality as Zerebro.
+Cosmo is built from a modularized version of the Zerebro backend.
+With Cosmo, you can launch your own agent with similar core functionality as Zerebro.
 For creative outputs, you'll need to fine-tune your own model.

 ## Features